carl-erwin/unlimited/README.md

 * the program is currently monothreaded
 * basic utf-8 support
-* Version 0.0.2 got unlimited undo/redo at the byte level, ie: every inserted character is added to the document's buffer log.<br/>
+* Version 0.0.2 got unlimited undo/redo at the byte level, ie: every inserted character is added to the document's buffer log.
-This is the base api that will be used to implement other undo schemes (word, sentence, paragraph).
+  This is the base api that will be used to implement other undo schemes (word, sentence, paragraph).<br/>
+* Version 0.0.3 adds large file support<br/>

 ---